ewascatalog/ewascatalog2/readme.md

 * Searching for gene names only works if the name is in all caps.

-* When ZOOMA is down you can't search for in the database at all.
+* When ZOOMA is down you can't search for traits in the database at all.

 ### New features